You know, no-one could have predicted the current situation the world is in, and the effect on the sales world has been nothing short of catastrophic.

 We just need to agile enough to see how we can change to match these new ‘norms’.

-If we do, and are able to build our businesses in ways that add extra value to fill the future needs of companies we work with, we won’t just survive to tell the tale, but thrive in the digital world that will open its arms to us.
+If we do and can build our businesses in ways that add extra value to fill the future needs of companies we work with, we won’t just survive to tell the tale, but thrive in the digital world that will open its arms to us.
+When we do come out of this situation we’ll be running hybrid training, face to face Sales Skills Training and online training all in tandem.